-Editor’s Note: This post is updated monthly.
-Bookmark this page and come back every month to see the additions to the best horror movies on Hulu.
+Editor’s Note: This post is updated regularly.
+Bookmark this page and come back often to see the additions to the best horror movies on Hulu.

 Horror can come from anywhere: an unfamiliar European hostel, a remote sleepaway camp in the woods or even just in the comfy confines of the human brain.
 Every now and then it can be fun to reconnect with that child-like portion of our minds that is truly susceptible to irrational fear.
 The best way is to merely just hear a good scary story.

 Here is your list of the best horror movies on Hulu.

 Directed by Austrian filmmakers Veronika Franz and Severin Fiala (the harrowing Goodnight Mommy), The Lodge stars an excellent Riley Keough as Grace, a troubled young woman in love with Richard (Richard Madden) a journalist who wrote a book about the suicide cult she once belonged to and is the only survivor of.
 Their relationship triggers Richard’s estranged wife (Alicia Silverstone) to commit suicide, leaving the former couple’s two children devastated.